Back to wiki

 2. As name, type gcrypt

 4. As remote, type gdrive: plus the root path of your media on Google Drive.
-It is possible to just put your media in the root folder, but it is not recommended.

-5. As filename encryption, type 1 for standard.
+1. As filename encryption, select standard.

-6. As directory name encryption, type 1 for true.
+2. As directory name encryption, select true.

-7. As pass, type g for generate.
+3. As pass, type g for generate.

-8. As strength, type 128 for 128 bits.
+4. As strength, type 128 for 128 bits.

-10. As salt, type g for generate.
+6. As salt, type g for generate.

-11. As strength, type 128 for 128 bits.
+7. As strength, type 128 for 128 bits.

 Union remote setup